NicabarNimble/kist-pick-public/README.md

-# Kist - Pick: An exploration into the Dojo
+# Kist - Pick: an exploration into the Dojo

-Using the official Dojo Starter guide, I will explore building a simple lock-picking game that can be reused in future Autonomous Worlds, iterated and expanded upon, and used as a general tutorial to guide others.
+Using the official Dojo Starter guide, I will explore building a simple lock-picking game that can be reused in future Autonomous Worlds, iterated and expanded upon, and act as a general tutorial to guide others.

 To learn more about Dojo read the full tutorial [here](https://book.dojoengine.org/cairo/hello-dojo.html)